konveyor/enhancements/enhancements/progress-reporting/README.md

   step: Backup
 ```

-#### Phase to Step mapping
+#### Relationship between Step and Phase

 Each phase in the migration will belong to some _Step_ based on the the _Itinerary_.
-The below sections propose a possible mapping for different phases to their correspoding steps.
+The existing itinerary struct will be updated to form a nested view of Phases through Steps.
+See the exact nested structs in [implementation details](#grouping-phases)

 ##### Final Itinerary